Mosaics a set of images.

 Many formats have one or more optional creation options that can be used to control particulars about the file created.
 For instance, the GeoTIFF driver supports creation options to control compression, and whether the file should be tiled.

-Force the output image bands to have a specific type.
-Use type names (i.e.
+Force the output image bands to have a specific data type supported by the driver, which may be one of the following:

 Pixel size to be used for the output file.
 If not specified the resolution of the first input file will be used.